 1 November 2021 update: Hoi On Cafe served its last customers on 30 October…

-According to local media, the closure is not due to the pandemic or gentrification – the café owners would simply like to take a break.
+According to local media, the closure of the bing sutt is not due to the pandemic or gentrification – the café owners would simply like to take a break.
 They only told a few close regulars that they would be shutting shop and did not want to make a fuss.
 We wish them all the best.

 On bustling Connaught Road West in the heart of Sheung Wan, a five-storey tong lau (tenement house) is noticeable for its off-white facade and a few cherry-red Chinese characters screaming “Hoi On Cafe”.

 I discovered this building while trundling along the streets on the city’s iconic tramway (affectionately nicknamed “ding ding” by the locals) when I first moved to Sai Ying Pun.
 To me, it’s the most romantic way to feel the pulse of Hong Kong and appreciate its glamour.

 I have to admit that, at first, judging by its rusty and dilapidated metal sliding door, which seems to have been locked up for quite awhile, I thought that Hoi On Cafe was closed for good, leaving only the signage of the establishment untouched – until recently, when I saw a friend’s post on social media about a French toast garnished with minced beef, scrambled egg and green onion that she had enjoyed there.
 Truth be told, this 69-year-old café is probably one of the city’s oldest bing sutts still in operation, and it remains unchanged in the same location since its inception in 1952, years after land reclamation of Sheung Wan’s waterfront and the vigorous development of skyscrapers in the neighbourhood.